 When I look more closely at his stories and experiences surrounding this concept, I see adults!
 The teacher becomes familiar with the child and the family and learns to sense when concepts are being understood and skills are accomplished.
-The practice partner learns about the student, recognizes when there is success or frustration, and figures out how best to handle the situation.
-Teachers learn from other teachers!
-Practice partners share and learn with other practice partners!

 Have you ever walked away from a practice session?
 Avoided practicing because you knew the response from your child would be negative?
 Have you ever sat in a lesson and thought, “Right.
 You really think we can do this?”
 Frustration can be expected when learning to play an instrument, but there are ways to avoid it or minimize its presence in lessons and practice sessions.
-I read an article by Cheryl Cornell recently, from the collection, Winning Ways – Strategies for Suzuki Parents, that addressed the student with a low tolerance for frustration.

 I am enjoying a week at the Chicago Suzuki Institute taking more piano teacher training.
 (My families know that I will have new things to show them next week!)